marynsanders/marynsanders.github.io/docs/_pages/cv.md

 * American Geophysical Union Fall Meeting - Dec 2021
   * Online Poster Presentation: What is the stable isotope moisture record generated in soils and shallow saprolite across a seasonal wet-up and dry-down cycle in a Mediterranean climate?

-* Undergraduate Honors Thesis Presenation, Earth and Planetary Sciences @ Univeristy of California, Berkeley - May 2020
+* Undergraduate Honors Thesis Presentation, Earth and Planetary Sciences @ University of California, Berkeley - May 2020
   * Oral Presentation: An assessment of consecutive rainfall induced shallow landsliding events by high resolution lidar surveys and field mapping

 * American Geophysical Union Fall Meeting - Dec 2019